openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 The following option displays:
 * Title – defaults to XSLT.
 This title can be changed and shows in the left hand panel (e.g. differentiate between multiple XSLTs) but does not display on the Resource summary page.
 #### Pricing details for this resource
-Displays the pricing details for resources that are available for purchase (EQUELLA Content Exchange).
+Displays the pricing details for resources that are available for purchase (openEQUELLA Content Exchange).
 #### A scriptable section for advanced customization
 Provides a page where scripts can be added to customise the resource summary template.
 The following option displays:
 * Title – defaults to Scripted section.
 This title can be changed and shows in the left hand panel (to differentiate between multiple Scripted sections) but does not display on the Resource summary page.